Sandara Park: Public image and impact

-Sandara Park is credited as one of the leading figures in the 'Reverse-Hallyu' Wave.
-She is dubbed the 'BoA of the Philippines' by Korean fans due to the similar success between the two, as BoA was the first Korean artist to break through the Japanese market.
-She holds the national title of 'Pambansang Krung Krung ng Pilipinas' (The Philippines' national crazy or unique personality) given to her by Filipino fans, and her popularity in the region is likened to comedian Yoo Jae-suk's fame in South Korea.
+Sandara Park is credited as one of the leading figures in the spread of the Korean wave in the Philippines.
+SunStar wrote that Park's success in the country "sparked a huge interest in Korean music among Filipinos, leading to the spread of Korean culture and a connection with the people of the Philippines."
+She has been likened to South Korean singer BoA due to the similar success between the two, as BoA was the first Korean artist to break through the Japanese market.
+She has been dubbed "Pambansáng Krung Krung" (meaning "national crazy" or "unique personality") in the Philippines, and her popularity in the region is likened to comedian Yoo Jae-suk's fame in South Korea.

 Face

 In popular culture, Sandara is the icon of "baby-face" amongst celebrities and the public, which is an individual who looks younger than their actual age.
 Despite being born in the early 80s, Sandara is known to top and beat other competitors in surveys, often with a large gap between their ages, thus earning herself the nickname "vampire" for her youthful skin and look.
 She is noted for having the ideal facial proportions, called "the golden ratio" by plastic surgeons.
 Attesting to the quality of her skin, she was described to be a popular choice for both advertisers and consumers, who would be drawn to her clear and seemingly poreless face.
 In 2012, she was announced to be one of the most beautiful women of her time (1980s).